Jack Hirst (rugby league, born c. 1900): Club career

-International honours
+Representative honours

 Jack Hirst won a cap for England while at Featherstone Rovers in 1923 against Wales, and in doing so became Featherstone Rovers' first international player.

-County honours
+Jack Hirst had been selected for Yorkshire during the 1922–23 season, but had to withdraw through injury.
 Jack Hirst won caps for Yorkshire while at Featherstone Rovers; during the 1924–25 season against Lancashire and Cumberland, and during the 1925–26 season against Cumberland, and Lancashire.
-Jack Hirst had been selected for Yorkshire during the 1922–23 season, but had to withdraw through injury.

-County Cup Final appearances

-Jack Hirst played right-, i.e. number 3, in Featherstone Rovers' 0–5 defeat by Leeds in the 1928 Yorkshire County Cup Final during the 1928–29 season at Belle Vue, Wakefield on Saturday 24 November 1928.